rowlandcoping/hopes-and-dreams/README.md

  - On smaller screen sizes, to avoid clutter, I will move the search facility to a seperate page.
 This is also an option for the desktop site, and may end up being the most desirable option in order to keep the user experience consistent across platforms.
  - Search results pages will use the exact layout of the feed pages.
  - Although the dreams menu icon is still available from the Dream Editor and can be clicked, I have chosen to include a button to return to the Dreamscape feed, for user clarity.
  - All content is consistently sited in a central scrolling area.
-Feeds MAY use an infinite scroll depending on time and technical constraints
+Feeds MAY use an infinite scroll depending on time and technical constraints.
  - When clicking to expand a dream the user will be able to view all modular components.
  - The dream editor is only available to the owner of a dream.
 When one of the modular components is selected the user will be able to edit all the components of that section in a seperate page with form input.
 If the plus sign is selected to add a component it will take the user on a new user journey though the build process.
  - It is envisaged that the dream-builder button and the sign up button walk the user through a highly intuitive, staged sign-up / build process.
 This will include walk-throughs explaining the data required and what it does, and with luck some really nice visuals.
 During the initial build this will be a simple form in both cases; at a push these forms could also serve as a viable MVP.